- The front windows were covered with a series of green shutters to keep the afternoon sun from pouring into them.

 - Through a gruelling trial Gill lied and attempted to cover his tracks despite the evidence stacked against him.

 - Harrison, with Ashbury's help, manufactures evidence in hopes of covering his tracks.

 - Belle had to find an out of the way place to hide, covering her tracks along the way.

 cover the waterfront

-- North American informal Cover every aspect of something: while half the dishes are Italian, the kitchen covers the waterfront from Greece to MoroccoMore example sentences
+- North American informal Include a wide range of things; cover every aspect of something: while half the dishes are Italian, the kitchen covers the waterfront from Greece to MoroccoMore example sentences

 - The influence of cable news is - it covers the waterfront.

 - I plead guilty to the charge that a short essay did not cover the waterfront.

 - A former correspondent and editor covers the waterfront of problems that afflict higher education.

 from cover to cover